17 Small Things You Can Do to Help Endangered Species

 Even better than visiting a wildlife refuge is helping protect one yourself, by serving as a volunteer for the U.S. Fish & Wildlife Service, which oversees the refuges nationwide.
-The organization currently has almost 42,000 volunteers, assisting with habitat restoration, education, and more.
+The organization currently has tens of thousands of volunteers, assisting with habitat restoration, education, and other responsibilities.
 But they always need more!
 Check out their volunteer portal to find out how you can assist in your area.

 Stick to hiking trails.

-When you do pay a visit to an outdoor area, be sure not to stray from the official trail.
+When you do pay a visit to an outdoor area, be sure to stay on the official trail.
 Taking shortcuts or untrodden paths may lead you to disrupt habitats, tromp across breeding grounds, or unintentionally expose the area to predators and parasites.

 Keep your pets in check.

 Domesticated animals can be a major threat to local wildlife.
 Keep your dogs on a leash whenever outside and keep your cats indoors.
-Also, be sure to feed your cats and dogs inside to avoid leftover food attracting wildlife and putting both those creatures in danger.
+Also, be sure to feed your cats and dogs inside to avoid leftover food attracting wildlife and putting both your pets and visiting creatures in danger.